It has been a great week.

-I know it is not a specific injury but I use gluteus medius exercises for so many injuries, especially lower body injuries, so I thought it would be a great idea to put together research backed exercises that target the gluteus medius.
+I know it is not a specific injury.
+Still, I use gluteus medius exercises for so many injuries and significantly lower-body injuries, so I thought it would be great to put together research-backed exercises targeting the gluteus medius.

 I am also doing one on gluteus maximus exercises.

 With the theme being glutes, I will also have an interview for you on gluteal amnesia.
 Watch for it.

 I will be working on this month’s Injury of the Month over the weekend, and we will chat next week.